mongodb/mongodbatlas-cloudformation-resources/CONTRIBUTING.md

 1. [quickstart-mongodbatlas](quickstart-mongodbatlas) This is a mirror of https://github.com/aws-quickstart/quickstart-mongodb-atlas.

 2. [cfn-resources](cfn-resources) A set of AWS CloudFormation custom resource providers for MongoDB Atlas Resources.
-Currently, AWS requires users to manually deploy these resources in each AWS region one one desires to use them in.
+Currently, AWS requires users to manually deploy these resources in each AWS region that they want to use them in.
 We support this workflow through the standard AWS `cfn submit` tooling.
-Scripts and Github actions are contained in this repository which demonstrate automating this deployment process.
+Scripts and Github actions are contained in this repository that demonstrate automating this deployment process.

 ## Registering resources to run locally